cmusmashlab/cmusmashlab.github.io/README.md

 - `video_embed`: (optional) HTML embed code for video player
 - `onhomepage` : true if want to showcase on homepage
 - `name` : short name (e.g., SpiroCall or EarBit)
+- `blurb` : one sentence summary of the project

 ## Scraping the ACM DL